yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-master-data-centre.md

 ## <a name="introduction"></a>Introduction
 The Master Data Centre (DC) will contain all the standard components of a standard on-premises installation with the addition of one additional component, the multi-data-centre-bridge.
 ### Prerequisites
-We will assume that your account manager has provided you with a valid MDCB and Dashboard License.
+We will assume that your account manager has provided you with a valid MDCB and Dashboard License and the command to enable you to download the MDCB package
 We will assume that the following components are up and running in your master DC:

 * MongoDB 3.0 / 3.2 (Higher versions not tested)